justinbangerter/glyphicons-free-sprites/README.md

 General Use
 -----------

-If you don't mind the huge stylesheet, you can drop the preview folder into your project and use preview/glyphicons.css (you might want to rename the folder, though)
+If you don't mind the huge stylesheet, you can drop the glyph folder into your project and use glyph/glyphicons.css (you might want to rename the folder, though).

+If you want a smaller stylesheet, you can comment out entries from glyphicons.scss and run watch.sh.

 ###Classes